How to create a responsive website from scratch is one of the frequently asked questions by the newbies and aspiring bloggers.

 You can learn a few basic things with that platform and earn a small amount of money with it.
 But if you want to create a big and earn tons of money then it’s better to move on the self-hosted platform.

-The self-hosted blogs have a better reputation and seem more professional than the free platforms.
-It doesn’t mean that you can get the reputation and a huge profit from the self-hosted platform without doing any work.
+Self-Hosted blogs have a better reputation and seem more professional than free platforms.
+It doesn’t mean that you can get a reputation and a huge profit from the self-hosted platform without doing any work.
 You must work smart (not hard) to get your bank account flooded with the money.

 Free platforms have limitations about web space, design and extra features like e-commerce plugins, etc. You can not open your online store with them.